 Purchase some beekeeping essentials, like your bee suit or jacket, a hive tool, and smoker.
 Familiarize yourself with how to use each tool and what are the best methods to use each one.
 You can also start looking into what type of beehive will work best for you.
 We recommend starting with the popular

 There are many different races of Western Honey Bee, Apis Mellifera, and each have their own characteristics.
 Learn about them and figure out which would be the best fit for your.
 No bee is better than the other as each one as pros and cons.
 However, the best type of bee is a local bee.
 You should find a queen breeder near you who sells package bees and nucs.
 This is important because a beehive coming from Michigan may not survive the blistering heat and humidity in South Florida.

 There’s a saying that goes ask 5 beekeepers the same question and you’ll get 6 different answers.
 This couldn’t be truer!
 Every beekeeper works their bees differently and we are still learning so much about the honey bee world.
 Don’t be afraid to do things differently and experiment.
 Also, it’s important to note that many first year beekeepers lose hives.
 This is completely normal and please do not let it discourage you.
 Mistakes are just lessons learned.

 Beekeeping For Beginners is a lot of fun!

 Beekeeping for beginners should not be something that discourages people from pursuing this hobby.
 Learning a new skill takes time and effort, however, if you take the proper steps, beekeeping for beginners is a lot of fun!
-If you’re interested in learning more about beekeeping for beginners, we’re coming out with an eBook next month that breaks down all the basics for beekeeping.
+If you’re interested in learning more about beekeeping for beginners, we’re coming out with an eBook soon that breaks down all the basics for beekeeping.
 Make sure to sign up for our email list to be notified as soon as it’s available.